-- An aAccessory dDwelling Unit shall have side and rear yard setbacks of at least two feet from lot lines abutting a non-residential zone, street, or alley and at least four feet from lot lines when abutting a residential zone.
-An Accessory dDwelling Unit shall abide by the front yard setback requirements of the zone in which it is located. - 2.
-An aAccessory dDwelling uUnit constructed entirely within a proposed or existing primary dwelling unit or accessory structure, which has independent exterior access from the proposed or existing primary dwelling unit or accessory structure, and side and rear setbacks that are sufficient for fire safety, as determined by the Culver City Fire Department, shall not be subject to setback standards for new development. - 3.
-An aAccessory dDwelling uUnit constructed above, or as a second story to, a garage or other accessory structure shall be setback a minimum of two feet from side and rear lot lines abutting a non- residential zone, street, or alley and a minimum of four feet from side and rear lot lines when abutting a residential zone.
-An aAccessory dDwelling uUnit constructed above, or as a second story to, a garage or other accessory structure shall abide by the front yard setback requirements of the zone in which it is located. - L. Junior Accessory Dwelling Units.
+- 1. An accessory dwelling unit shall have side and rear yard setbacks of at least two feet from lot lines abutting a non-residential zone, street, or alley and at least four feet from lot lines when abutting a residential zone.
+An accessory dwelling unit shall abide by the front yard setback requirements of the zone in which it is located. - 2.
+An accessory dwelling unit constructed entirely within a proposed or existing primary dwelling unit or accessory structure, which has independent exterior access from the proposed or existing primary dwelling unit or accessory structure, and side and rear setbacks that are sufficient for fire safety, as determined by the Culver City Fire Department, shall not be subject to setback standards for new development. - 3.
+An accessory dwelling unit constructed above, or as a second story to, a garage or other accessory structure shall be setback a minimum of two feet from side and rear lot lines abutting a non- residential zone, street, or alley and a minimum of four feet from side and rear lot lines when abutting a residential zone.
+An accessory dwelling unit constructed above, or as a second story to, a garage or other accessory structure shall abide by the front yard setback requirements of the zone in which it is located. - 4.
+Through Lots An Accessory Dwelling Unit constructed on a through lot is permitted to have a reduced setback of at least two feet from one front lot line along the property line that is of greater distance from the primary residence and/or the property line separating the parcel from the street of a higher classification or designation.
+In case of irregular lots, the Director shall determine which one front lot line is eligible for reduced setback. - L. Junior Accessory Dwelling Units.
 In addition to an Accessory Dwelling Unit as provided in this Section, a Junior Accessory Dwelling unit may be permitted on a property zoned for single-family residences with one primary dwelling.
 The following establishes standards for Junior Accessory Dwelling Units. - 1.
 Maximum Unit Size.
-A Junior Accessory Dwelling Unit may be up to 500 square feet. - 2.
+A Junior Accessory Dwelling Unit may be up to 500 square feet. - a.
+Maximum permitted unit size shall include any floor area, including basements and lofts, confined from exterior wall to exterior wall. - 2.
 Density.
-No more than one Junior Accessory Dwelling Unit is allowed on a property. - 3.
-Location.
+No more than one Junior Accessory Dwelling Unit is allowed on a property.

+3. Location.